korniychuk/wireguard-vpn-cfg/README.md

 ./init.sh

-docker-compose up # check that it doesn't have errors and press Ctrl+C to exit docker-compose up -d
+docker compose up # check that it doesn't have errors and press Ctrl+C to exit docker compose up -d

 ./add-client.sh
 ```